-As a postdoctoral scholar at the Flash Center for Computational Science (University of Chicago), Scott is studying the physics of particle acceleration within turbulent plasmas.
-Such plasmas exist throughout the universe and are created for brief moments on Earth by focusing the world's most powerful lasers onto carefully crafted, millimeter-scale structures.
-Scott's research method incorporates his experimental background into the Flash Center's computational framework.
-His work is in design and interpretation of scientific experiments which use large government lasers like OMEGA and the National Ignition Facility.
+As a postdoctoral scholar at the Flash Center for Computational Science (University of Chicago), I am studying the physics of particle acceleration within turbulent plasmas.
+Magnetized plasmas exist throughout the universe and are created for brief moments on Earth by focusing the world's most powerful lasers onto carefully crafted, millimeter-sized targets.
+By using simulations to design and interpret experiments, my research utilizes both my computational and experimental background.
+I internationally collaborate on scientific projects in laboratory astrophysics at the Omega Laser (Rochester, NY) and the National Ignition Facility (Livermore, CA).
+Having access to these large facilities also enables me to study obstacles to laser-based fusion as an energy source.

-Scott defended his Ph.D. dissertation in experimental laser/plasma physics in May 2016 at The Ohio State University.
-Jointly a member of the High Energy Density Physics group and a research scientist at the Air Force Research Laboratory, his primary study was efficient electron and ion acceleration by high-intensity lasers (1018 W/cm2) at kHz repetition rate.
-On the technical side, he designed, physically built and maintained large sections of Ohio State's 400 Terawatt Scarlet laser, invented and built high-acquisition-rate plasma diagnostics, and implemented hardware and software infrastructure for gigabyte-throughput data acquisition and analysis.
+During doctoral studies at The Ohio State University, I studied methods for efficient electron and ion acceleration by high-intensity lasers (1018 W/cm2) at kHz repetition rate.
+I was a member of the High Energy Density Physics group and a research scientist at the Air Force Research Laboratory.
+Operating at high repetition rates and with compact lasers will be required for industrial development, but is rare in the field of High Energy Density Physics.
+This experimental research put me at the forefront bringing intense-laser technology into industrial development.
+Also during my doctoral studies, I designed, physically built and maintained large sections of Ohio State's 400 Terawatt Scarlet Laser, invented and built high-acquisition-rate plasma diagnostics, and implemented hardware and software infrastructure for gigabyte-throughput data acquisition and analysis.

 Feel free to drop me a line at email@example.com